Cold Case: Cold Squad controversy

 At the launch of Cold Case in July 2003, a Canadian journalist asked the launch panel about similarities between Cold Case and a Canadian series called Cold Squad which had debuted five years earlier.
 Cold Squad fans accused the American series of copying the Canadian program's basic premise and characters.
 In 2003, the Cold Squad creators considered seeking legal redress against the Cold Case producers over copyright issues.
-Both shows air in Canada (and on the same network, CTV).
-In November 2003, the law firm O'Donnell & Schaeffer, which had successfully represented Art Buchwald in his copyright-infringement suit against Paramount and who has defended the James Bond franchise against copycats, confirmed it agreed to represent the Cold Squad producers, who claim the CBS series was a copy of their own hit show.
+Both shows aired in Canada (and on the same network, CTV).
+In November 2003, the law firm O'Donnell & Schaeffer confirmed it agreed to represent the Cold Squad producers, who claimed the CBS series was a copy of their own hit show.
 The Globe and Mail reported that Meredith Stiehm, the American series creator, attended a TV writing seminar at the Canadian Film Centre in 2002 where the Cold Squad concept was discussed.
 O'Donnell lawyer, Carole Handler stated: "Our clients are very concerned about many striking similarities and have retained counsel to investigate the situation and, if necessary, to take appropriate action."